sdr-enthusiasts/docker-readsb-protobuf/README.md

 In the fine-tuning process:

 1. `readsb` is set to maximum gain level chosen at the end of the initialisation process.
-1. Results are collected up to `AUTOGAIN_FINETUNE_PERIOD` (24 hours by default).
+2. Results are collected up to `AUTOGAIN_FINETUNE_PERIOD` (7 days by default).
-1. Check to ensure at least `AUTOGAIN_FINETUNE_MSGS_ACCEPTED` messages have been locally accepted (1,000,000 by default).
-If not, contine collecting data in periods of `AUTOGAIN_FINETUNE_PERIOD` for up to 48 hours.
+3. Check to ensure at least `AUTOGAIN_FINETUNE_MSGS_ACCEPTED` messages have been locally accepted (10,000,000 by default).
+If not, contine collecting data for up to 48 hours.
+This combination of time and number of messages ensures we have enough data to make an accurate assessment of each gain level, and by using 7 days this ensures any peaks/troughs in data due to quiet/busy days of the week do not skew results.
-1. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialisation process is reached.
+4. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialisation process is reached.

-At this point, all of the tested gain levels are ranked, using the following methodology:
+At this point, all of the tested gain levels are ranked based on a combination of the following:

+* Longest range
+* Number of tracks with position
+* Signal-to-Noise ratio
-* All tested gain levels start with 0 points
+* Any gain levels outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` are discarded
-* +2 points are awarded for a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`
-* +2 points are awarded for the best signal-to-noise ratio (SNR)
-* +1 point is awarded for the longest range (only one point as this isn't always a reliable indicator)
-* +1 point is awarded for the largest number of received messages (only one point as this isn't always a reliable indicator)
-* -2 points are deducted for a percentage of strong messages below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`
-* -2 points are deducted for a percentage of strong messages above `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`

 The gain level with the most points is chosen, and `readsb` is set to this gain level.